 Keep It Simple

-The fifth way to help you get the bang for your buck in class is to keep it simple.
+The last way to help you get the bang for your buck in class is to keep it simple.
 This may not be the most popular advice, but trust me, there's a reason all you should do on a bike is cycle.
 We have all seen the videos of the choreographed dancing or studios where they allow you to do weight training while on the bike.
 I'm going to urge you to leave that stuff where it belongs: in another class, on another day.
 Cycling works two major systems: cardiorespiratory and the lower muscles.
 Indoor cycling shouldn't be where you go to work on your upper body.
 When we twist or bounce or lift weights on the bike, we run the risk of tweaking our alignment and negatively impacting our spines, especially if we are lifting weights over our heads.
 It is impossible to protect the integrity of our ride and perform weight drills properly at the same time.

 You are also losing a major benefit of weight training if you do it sitting on a bike: you are not undertaking load-bearing work.
 Load-bearing exercises require your body to work against gravity, and indoor cycling does not allow for that.
 If you want both, find a class that does half cycling, half resistance training - I promise they exist!
 Just please leave the dancing to Zumba and the weights in gym, and you will get more from your cycling.